Share and Spread Healthy Recipes!

 - Use a high-power blender, especially when you want to make a smoothie quickly.
 You don’t have to cut the ingredients up as small and it will ensure a smooth -smoothie!
 I love my Vitamix and I especially love the personal cup adapter!

-Apple Pie Smoothie – Dairy-Free
+Apple Pie Smoothie with Almond Milk

 - 1 apple, sliced and cored